-Name STUDY QUESTIONS • • • Date Address Psychological refers to th (a) the mind (c) will power (b) emotions In order to learn to trust h (a) parents (c) mothers (a) Fear of failure from being criticized with statements producing (b) self-distrust visible (d) All Three 4.
-Unresolved guilt comes fr (a) shame (c) inferiority (b) superiority sually developed to (b) temporarily cope (d) enrich relationships (a) get rich espair stage, fears that it is too late to (b) ask for forgiveness (d) obtain an education
+Na ame STUDY QUESTIONS • Address s 1.
+Psycho logical refers to th (a) the mind (c) will power (1) 2.
+In order nimself or herself, a child/youth must develop tr (b) peers ust in 3.
+Feeling (a) Fear of failure from being criticized with statements producing (b) self-distrust (d) All Three g 4.
+Unresol ved guilt comes for (a) shame (c) inferiority (b) superiority 5.
+"Street (a) survive usually developed to (b) temporarily cope (d) enrich relationships 6.
+The life (a) get rich despair stage, fears that it is too late to (b) ask for forgiveness (d) obtain an education